 The wellness committee will develop and maintain a plan for the implementation, management, and coordination of the wellness policy.
-The district will use online tools or other resources to review and consider evidence-based strategies (e.g., Centers for Disease Control and Prevention's (CDC) School Health Index) in determining goals for nutrition promotion and education, physical activity and other school-based activities (e.g., school vegetable garden) for each school.
-[District Note - the CDC's School Health Index cited here can be used to do school-level assessments, create action plans for implementation, and to generate an annual report].
+The district will use online tools or other resources to review and consider evidence-based strategies (e.g., Centers for Disease Control and Prevention's (CDC) School Health Index) in determining goals for nutrition promotion and education, physical activity, and other school-based activities (e.g., school vegetable garden) for each school.
 The plan will include the following: